ska-sa/katgpucbf/doc/engines.rst

    \draw[queue] (download) -- (transmit);

-The F-engine uses two input streams and aligns two incoming polarisations, but in the X-engine, this collapses to only a single stream.
+The F-engine uses two input streams and aligns two incoming polarisations, but in the XB-engine there is only one.

 Chunking
 ^^^^^^^^